DaraOladapo/c-sharp-with-dotnet-core/01-TheBasics/TheBasics.md

 ## Lesson 6: Date and Time

-One important part of amy app/program is the use of dates and times.
+One important part of any app/program is the use of dates and times.
 In this lesson, we walk through the usage of the `DateTime` data type.

 ## Lesson 7: Arrays and Collections